SteeltoeOSS/Documentation/api/v3/stream/rabbit-binder.md

 Some options are described in [Dead-Letter Queue Processing](#dead-letter-queue-processing).

 <!-- //TODO:  Is this possible with Steeltoe????????????
->**NOTE:** When multiple RabbitMQ binders are used in a Streams application, it is important to disable 'RabbitAutoConfiguration' to avoid the same configuration from `RabbitAutoConfiguration` being applied to the two binders.
+>**NOTE:** When multiple RabbitMQ binders are used in a Stream application, it is important to disable 'RabbitAutoConfiguration' to avoid the same configuration from `RabbitAutoConfiguration` being applied to the two binders.
 You can exclude the class by using the `@SpringBootApplication` annotation. -->

 The `RabbitMessageChannelBinder` sets the `RabbitTemplate.userPublisherConnection` property to `True` so that the non-transactional producers avoid deadlocks on consumers, which can happen if cached connections are blocked because of a [memory alarm](https://www.rabbitmq.com/memory.html) on the broker.